A plate of pasta a la Carbonara

 Used when addressing a group of people.

-All of these phrases mean It’s a pleasure to meet you.
-You can respond with:
+All of these expressions mean It’s a pleasure to meet you.
+A common and polite response is:

 Piacere mio